RetroStack/2332_2364-ROM_Adapter/README.md

 #### Jumper Caps

-7. Add a 2 row pin straight header (2.54mm pitch) to the center two pins of the extension board.
-You need to leave one row on each side (on edge and on the side next to the ROM).
+7. Add a 2-row pin straight header (2.54mm pitch) to the center two pins of the extension board.
+Make sure to leave one row of pins on each side—one row on the edge and one next to the ROM.
 8. Add jumpers.

 #### Right Angle Jumpers